 A Steep Descent

 We started down the steep mountainside, quickly picking back up the tree-line.
-There are two other glaciated turquoise lakes that sit immediately to the southwest of Marvel Lake but we could only catch glimpses of them through the the trees as we descended sharply.
-Over the next mile the path drops almost 900’ through a series of extremely steep switchbacks.
+There are two other glaciated turquoise lakes that sit immediately to the southwest of Marvel Lake but we could only catch glimpses of them through the trees as we descended sharply.
+Over the next mile, the path drops almost 900’ through a series of extremely steep switchbacks.
 These are rough on the knees especially with the added weight of the backpacking gear.

 Loose and Steep Terrain

 At the bottom of this steep decline, we were rewarded with the opportunity to gain back almost a tenth of the elevation loss in less than 500 feet.
 At the pinnacle of this short climb, we arrived at a dried-up steep creek bed.
 The path ahead meant crossing over the loose boulders of the creek and then descending an even looser pebble-strewn path.
 Slippery, even under dry conditions.
 I was extremely thankful that we hadn’t arrived here in the rain.
 Luckily, this section is short-lived and we found firmer footing for the rest of our descent.